eriknygren/personal-site/content/portfolio/captionhub.md

 virtualisation and virtual DOM.

 I overhauled the UI using VueJS as the new base framework.
-This was a task that required a lot of pragmatism, partial deliveries of improvements was the only solution that met business requirements rather than starting over.
-I focused on the most critical issues and moved over sections gradually as the old Rails/jQuery UI could no longer deal with the complexity of customisable workflow (without some serious spaghetti code!).
+This was a task that required a lot of pragmatism.
+Partial deliveries of improvements was the only solution that met business requirements, rather than a full rebuild.
+I focused on the most critical issues and moved over sections gradually as the old Rails/jQuery UI could no longer deal with the complexity of customisable workflows.

-This turned out to be a good approach, iteration after iteration we could rebrand the site, refresh the UX, solve critical performance issues and support different tiers of feature support.
+This turned out to be a good approach, iteration after iteration we could rebrand the site, refresh the UX, solve critical performance issues and deliver different tiers of feature support.

 ### Current state

 A couple of years later and there’s not much legacy code left, and it’s a modern performant app.
-It was always an excellent core product, but in the world of modern enterprise SaaS software there’s a lot more to it.
-In terms of platform integrations, self hosting, feature tiers, scaling etc. CaptionHub is a product that can be shaped to meet all those demands: And that starts with building applications that at their architectural core can deal with modularity, across the whole stack.
+It was always an excellent core product, but in the world of modern enterprise SaaS software there’s a lot more to it: platform integrations, self hosting, feature tiers, scaling etc. CaptionHub is a product that can be shaped to meet all these demands.
+And that starts with building applications that at their architectural core can deal with modularity, across the whole stack.